Slick conditions can turn an everyday commute into tragedy.

 PREP TO SURVIVE: Lastly, we need to mention that prevention is key.
 By taking care to winterize your vehicle, you can avoid a majority of the winter frustrations that people have.
 These include checking your tires for sufficient tread, managing your oil changes to reflect current temperatures, testing your battery and making certain your anti-freeze is at a 50/50 mix to avoid a frozen radiator.
 Preparation and education are the two words to remember when facing winter roads.
 Take your time and be extra aware.
 This will help avoid dangers and get you safely to your destination.

-This article was originally published in the SURVIVOR’S EDGE ™ Spring 2015 issue.
+This article was originally published in SURVIVOR’S EDGE ™.
 Subscription is available in print and digital editions here.

 Find out what knife sheath characteristics to look out for when purchasing one.